-ROSA architecture supports the following network configuration types:
+ROSA has two installation offerings.
+The architecture supports the following network configuration types:

 You can install ROSA using either a public or private network.
 Configure a private cluster and private network connection during or after the cluster creation process.
 Red Hat manages the cluster with limited access through a public network.
-For more information, see the Service Definition.
+For more information, see ROSA service definition.

-Alternatively, install a cluster using AWS PrivateLink, which is hosted on private subnets only.
+Alternatively, you can install a ROSA Classic cluster using AWS PrivateLink, which is hosted on private subnets only.

 The Red Hat managed infrastructure that creates AWS PrivateLink clusters is hosted on private subnets.
 The connection between Red Hat and the customer-provided infrastructure is created through AWS PrivateLink VPC endpoints.